codeceptjs/CodeceptJS/docs/nightmare.md

 Unfortunately, as all other JavaScript testing frameworks it has its own very custom API.
 What if you choose it for a project and suddenly you realize that you need something more powerful, like Selenium?
 Yes, that might be a problem if you are not using CodeceptJS.
-The one idea behind CodeceptJS is to unify different testing backends under one API, so you could easily write tests the same way no matter what engines you use: webdriverio, Protractor, or Nigthmare.
+The one idea behind CodeceptJS is to unify different testing backends under one API, so you could easily write tests the same way no matter what engines you use: webdriverio, Protractor, or Nightmare.

-Compare a test written using Nigthmare API:
+Compare a test written using Nightmare API:

 ```js
 nightmare